Tuesday, 1 November 2022

-We are nearly at the halfway point and in step fourteen it’s time to deal with the sprocket issue.
-As already mentioned, it has two big issues.
+We are nearly at the halfway point and in step fourteen it’s time to deal with the sprocket fit problem.
+As already mentioned, it has two issues.
 The main one is fairly simple to remedy, if not a little time consuming.
-Trumpeter have not offered a left and right sprocket which had slightly forward offset rollers.
-The second is that the kit part contains bevelled grooves on the face.
-Similar marks can be seen on the face in this resto vehicle image, but they are definitely not grooved.
+Trumpeter have not offered a left and right sprocket which was designed with slightly forward offset rollers.
+The second issue is that the kit's outer sprocket part contains bevelled grooves on the face.
+Similar marks can be seen on the face in the below resto vehicle image, but they are definitely not deeply grooved.

 The grooves don’t show in the Panzer Tracts book or appear in any period reference images of the vehicle.